itu-bdsa/lecture_notes/sessions/session_01/Slides.md

 ## Attribute Commits

-From now on, and for sure for the project attribute your commits properly!
+ - From now on attribute your commits with all authors
+ - If any code within is LLM generated, add them as co-authors

 [See description of this week's project work](./README_PROJECT.md#4-ethics)